tum-gis/LCA-TGA/README.md

 <p align="center"><img src="EvaluationBand2.png" width="500" /></p>
 <p align="center"> Unit: kWh/m²&middot;a </p>

+In addition to the content and results on primary energy demand published in the conference paper, the following further indicators are calculated:
+- Primary Energy from non-renewable resources (PENRT) [kWh]
+- Primary Energy from renewable resources (PERT) [kWh]
+- Heating Load [kW]
+- Global Warming Potential (GWP) [kg CO<sub>2</sub>-eq.]
+- Emissions Costs (related to GWP) [€]
+- Life Cycle Costs (for the technical building services components) [€]

+These indicators result in a multidimensional assessment field that supports important urban planning and policy decision-making processes.
+The energy demand and heating load calculations can be used, for example, to derive statements on municipal planning for the provision of power plants for district heating.
+With the emission-related parameters GWP, important aspects of climate change and the highly relevant topic of climate neutrality can be considered and analyzed.

+The above-mentioned indicators can be calculated and analyzed for the respective building stock under consideration.
+The status quo of the building stock can be evaluated, but also any development scenarios.
+Development scenarios mean that it is possible to define and investigate how the refurbishment of an entire building stock (over a specified period of time) will affect the respective indicators, when assessing them on a life-cycle basis.
+Among other things, the influence of different building-specific energy supply scenarios, the increasing use of renewable energies, the increases in electricity and construction prices, and the service life of components used can be calculated and assessed.

+The results of the development scenarios allow a hypothetical view into the future and enable the fundamental design of urban development processes with a clear focus on sustainable, ecological and affordable solutions.

 ## Scenarios

 The results for two scenarios can be selected in the toolbox on the top left.
 Here, for example,